mxcl/xcodebuild/README.md

 To disable code signing, you can specify `code-sign-identity: '-'`.

-## Provisioning Profiles
+### Provisioning Profiles

-You can specify multiple provisioning profiles for Mac using `provisioning-profiles-base64`, or for iOS or other devices using `mobile-provisioning-profiles-base64`.
+If you are not able to use an App Store Connect API key, and you have specific provisioning profiles you'd like to use, you can specify profiles for Mac `provisioning-profiles-base64`, or for iOS or other devices using `mobile-provisioning-profiles-base64`.